itsCodeTide/DSA-Java-Playground/11. Searching and Sorting/SortingNotes.md

         countingSortByDigit(arr, exp);
 }
 ```
-Useful for sorting large lists of numbers where the range of digit values is limited[2][3].
+Useful for sorting large lists of numbers where the range of digit values is limited.

 ## 8. Heap Sort